ipozdnyakov/hcal_rmt_2.0/README.txt

 	list_of_LED_files
 	- list of files (runs) of interest -- 1 file for 1 run

+	bad_cells
+	- list of cells for  reading  by  Ncell.C,  output  of Nrun_HCAL.C

 	/output
-	- directory for output .root and .gif files
+	- directory for output .root, .gif and text files

-	/scripts
-	- directory contains scripts for monitoring

 	Drun_cell.C
 	- analyse gains for particular pair of runs  and  cell